batiste/neural-network-rosette/README.md

 # neural-network-rosette

-Try to enlarge a low quality scan from an image 3X times
+Try to use a neural network to enlarge a low quality scan 3X times.

 ## Input